Robert Allerton Park: Notable events

 The first automobile arrived at The Farms when Samuel Allerton presented Robert with a 1907 seven–passenger Stevens–Duryea Big Six Touring car.
 That car would be worth over $100,000 today.

 Allerton Park was the venue for the Symposium on Principles of Self-Organization 8–9 June 1961 organised by Heinz von Foerster through the Biological Computer Laboratory based at University of Illinois at Urbana-Champaign.

+Allerton Park was the venue for the Allerton Conference on Circuits and Systems in 1963, which continues today as the Allerton Conference on Communication, Control, and Computing through the Coordinated Science Laboratory at the University of Illinois Urbana-Champaign.

+Allerton Park has been the venue for the Beak-Pines Organic Area Allerton Conference, an annual organic chemistry conference organized by the Department of Chemistry at the University of Illinois Urbana-Champaign.

-The massive central Illinois Valentine's Day ice storm struck Allerton Park on 14 February 1990, resulting in much damage and a four–day power outage.
+The massive central Illinois Valentine's Day ice storm struck Allerton Park on 14 February 1990, resulting in much damage and a four-day power outage.

-The Illinois Natural History Survey sponsored the Biodiversity Blitz, a 24–hour all–species inventory at Allerton Park on 29–30 June 2001.
+The Illinois Natural History Survey sponsored the Biodiversity Blitz, a 24-hour all-species inventory at Allerton Park on 29–30 June 2001.
 Over 2000 species of plants and animals were identified and recorded.

 In celebration of the 2018 Illinois Bicentennial, Allerton Park was selected as one of the Illinois 200 Great Places by the American Institute of Architects Illinois component (AIA Illinois) and was recognized by USA Today Travel magazine, as one of AIA Illinois' selections for Illinois 25 Must See Places.

+The Farms: An Allerton Folk School was launched in 2023.